 Long-term care refers to a person’s need for daily assistance with normal tasks because of a disability or chronic illness.
-People needing this type of care cannot care for themselves on their own and need regular help with medical and non-medical tasks necessary for day-to-day living.
+People needing this type of care cannot care for themselves independently and need regular help with medical and non-medical tasks necessary for day-to-day living.

-82% of the elderly that need long-term care are living with family in regular homes versus only 18% living in a specialized care facility.
-Caregivers of these patients sacrifice a great deal of time in order to support their loved ones.
+82% of the elderly who need long-term care live with family in traditional homes versus only 18% living in a specialized care facility.
+Caregivers of these patients sacrifice a great deal of time to support their loved ones.
 I wanted to provide a resource guide to caregivers, giving you access to the most up-to-date information about what options are available to you and your disabled family member.

 The Basics of Long-Term Care